 No Thailand two week itinerary would be complete with a few days of relaxation.
 After days of moving and adventuring, it’s time to head south for some much-needed beach time.

-With so many islands composing this region in Thailand, it’s hard to pinpoint where exactly to go next, so we’ve narrowed it down to the Ao Nang area.
+With so many islands composing this region in Thailand, it’s hard to pinpoint where exactly to go next.
+Along the east coast, you’ll find popular destinations like the beautiful beaches of Koh Phangan (famous for its full moon parties) or the more family oriented island Koh Samui.
+However, our favorites are set out of the west coast, so we’ve narrowed it down to the Ao Nang area.

 Nopparat Thara beach is located at the westernmost tip of Ao Nang and overlooks the limestone islands that make Krabi so picturesque.
 Rai Leh is also a stunning beach that was cut off from the mainland by limestone hills.
 It’s accessible via kayak or long-tail boat and totally worth the journey.